LAB02-Research/HASS.Agent/README.md

 Stuck while installing or using HASS.Agent, need some help integrating the sensors/commands or have a great idea for the next version?

-There are a few channels through which you can reach us:
+There are a few channels through which you can reach out:

 * [Github Tickets](https://github.com/LAB02-Research/HASS.Agent): Report bugs, feature requests, ideas, tips, ..